Your safety matters to us

 Any cosmetic product that has a lifespan of less than 30 months must show a "Best before the end of" date.
 This can be shown using the "egg timer" symbol followed by the date, or the words, which can be abbreviated to BBE or Exp, followed by the date.

 For products with a lifespan longer than 30 months, cosmetic products must show a "period after opening" time.
 That is, the time in months when the product will remain in good condition after the consumer has used the product for the first time.
 A symbol of an open cream jar is usually used instead of words and the time in months can be inside the symbol or alongside it.
-I attach a copy of the symbol showing a time of 24 months.

 Some products do not require any of these times to be shown because the product will not deteriorate in normal use.
 Examples are aerosols, which are effectively sealed, perfumes, which have a high alochol content, or single use packs.